strikergoutham/Anti-Takeover/README.md

                                     > true
                                     > false
                           Description :
                                     if set to false, one needs to provide cloud flare account ID specifically in ####CF_AccountID for which monitoring is required.
-By default ,                                     its set to true. which monitors all accounts which are associated with the email.
+By default , /its set to true. which monitors all accounts which are associated with the email.
 ##### CF_AccountID -

                           Values: AccountID of the cloudflare which requires monitoring.